Cayman Islands women's national rugby sevens team

 The Cayman Islands women's national rugby sevens team represents the Cayman Islands in international sevens rugby.
 They often compete in the RAN Women's Sevens tournaments.

+History

-The Cayman Islands competed at the 2022 RAN Women's Sevens Qualifiers in Nassau, Bahamas.
+The Cayman Islands made their sevens international debut at the 2008 NAWIRA Women's Sevens in the Bahamas.
+They competed at the 2022 RAN Women's Sevens Qualifiers in Nassau, Bahamas.

 Players

 Recent squad

 Squad to 2022 RAN Women's Sevens Qualifiers.

 Previous squad

 Cayman Sevens Squad vs. Jamaica 2000: